I sit on my back patio with a fresh, steaming cup of coffee.

 On my way back to the chicken enclosure (again) I spot something out of the corner of my eye.

 I put Clucky down and reach into our large, ornamental pot plant.
 Brushing the fan shaped leaves aside, I discover a gigantic pile of eggs.

-Unbenknownst to us, “Cluck Norris” has obviously been escaping her enclosure on a daily basis.
-Foregoing her wonderfully maintained, superbly cosy nesting box she has decided to lay all of her eggs in one of our pot plants.
+Unbenknownst to us, “Cluck Norris” has obviously been escaping her enclosure on a daily basis, foregoing her wonderfully maintained, superbly cosy nesting box to lay all of her eggs in one of our pot plants.

 I fill a basket with my new egg cache, and head back to my coffee, before remembering that I did not put Clucky back into her enclosure.

 I grab the now empty food scrap box and walk towards our chicken jail.
 “Cluck Norris” spots the box and races into her enclosure as I open the gate for her.

 I triumphantly show Clucky that the scrap box was empty, and actually feel pretty darn smug that I managed to outsmart a chicken!

 I grab my ice cold coffee once again.

 I take a sip, then tip the rest over the balcony.

 I’m going to make an omelette instead.